SCons/scons/doc/sphinx/index.rst

    that are inherited, sometimes with no information at all, sometimes with a signature/description that seems mangled: Python upstream has similar limitations as to the quality of dosctrings vs the current standards Sphinx expects.
-Inherited interfaces can be identified by the lack of a ```[source]``` button to the right of the method signature.
+Inherited interfaces from outside SCons code can be identified by the lack of a ``[source]`` button to the right of the method signature.

    If you are looking for the Public API - the interfaces that have long-term consistency guarantees, which you can reliably use when